carlos-montiers/enhancedbatch/docs/behaviors/constants.md

 ---

+## Aliases for characters
-You can use the next constant alias variables for characters:
+You can use the next alias variables for characters:

 - `!$TAB!` Tab
 - `!$BS!` Backspace